 Dependency visa evidences

 The UK Home Office would expect that you provide relevant evidences to prove the dependency between you and the main migrant or the sponsor to the application.
-If you are applying as a family member of a PBS migrant and your last grant of leave was not as their dependant or you are a child born in the UK, you will need to demonstrate your relationship.
+If you are applying as a family member of a PBS migrant and your last grant of leave was not as their dependant or you are a child born in the UK, you are required to demonstrate your relationship.

-Where you are married or in a civil partnership to a PBS migrant, you must provide your marriage or civil partnership certificate to support your application.
-Where you are applying as the partner of a PBS migrant but are not married or in a civil partnership with them you will need to provide documents to show that you have been living in a relationship akin to marriage/civil partnership for a period of at least two years – documents should therefore cover the whole of this period.
-Documents will only be accepted where they are from official sources such as utility bills or NHS registration.
+Where you are married or in a civil partnership to Points Based System migrant, you will need to submit your marriage or civil partnership certificate to support your application.
+When you are submitting your application as the partner of a PBS migrant but are not married or in a civil partnership with them you are required to provide documents to show that you have been staying in a relationship akin to marriage/civil partnership for a period of minimum two years – documents should therefore cover the whole of this period.
+Credentials will only be accepted where they are from official sources such as utility bills or NHS registration.

 Dependency visa grant of leave if migrant holds PBS status